If you feel that you might be a danger to yourself or need urgent medical help, please:

 The Mix provides a free confidential telephone helpline and online service that aims to find young people the best help, whatever the problem.
 You can:

 - call 0808 808 4994 for free – lines are open from 11am to 11pm every day

-(For those under 13 who are experiencing thoughts of suicide and for anyone concerned that a young person could be thinking about suicide)
+(For those aged 35 and under who are experiencing thoughts of suicide, and for anyone concerned that a young person could be thinking about suicide)

 Local Community Front Rooms and Retreats offer face-to-face drop-ins, or online options to access support from mental health professionals